 2. Sheet flow is not impossible to sample!

 I built the dam thing myself!
-So next time I hear someone couldn’t get a sample of sheet flow because there just wasn’t enough to get, you’ll be hearing me tell you how my teammate Page built this dam flawlessly on her first try!
+So next time I hear someone couldn’t get a sample of sheet flow because there just wasn’t enough to get, you’ll be hearing me tell you how my teammate built this dam flawlessly in just a few minutes!

 3. Be patient!